eneller/bootloader-oem-bruteforce/README.md

 After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here is a python script to retrieve it by yourself.

-It uses a bruteforce method based on the IMEI identifier to generate and test all unlocking codes.
+It uses a bruteforce method (optionally based on the IMEI identifier) to generate and test all unlocking codes, assuming the codes are only numeric - the probability of guessing an alphanumeric code within your lifetime is basically zero.
+The IMEI method is the same as in scripts by [titulebolide](https://github.com/titulebolide/huawei-oem-bruteforce),[haexhub](https://github.com/titulebolide/huawei-oem-bruteforce) and [vcka](https://github.com/vcka/huawei-honor-unlock-bootloader) with the only major difference being that it actually does what it says.

+The main focus here is on user-friendliness, because according to `time`, one round of `fastboot oem unlock abcdefghijklmnop` takes 0,005 seconds, while my script measures an average of 0,0076 - a factor of 1,5.
+So, the performance increase of using compiled C would be noticable, but in my opinion not relevant.

+Please refer to [issue #4](https://github.com/eneller/bootloader-oem-bruteforce/issues/4) to report any success or lack thereof.